python-control/Slycot/README.rst

 License
 -------
-Up until version 0.4, Slycot used a version of SLICOT, which was released under the GPLv2 license.
-This mandates to release Slycot under the same license.
+Up until version 0.4, Slycot used a version of SLICOT that was released under the GPLv2 license.
+This requires Slycot to be released under the same license.
 In December 2020, SLICOT 5.7 was released under BSD-3-Clause.
 However, as the existing Slycot wrappers have been submitted by many contributors, we cannot move away from GPLv2 unless we get the permission to do so by all authors.